aamirshehzad33/aamirshehzad33/README.md

 Feel free to explore my repositories to witness these technologies in action!

-**If you have any inquiries or would like to get in touch, please feel free to reach me at aaamirshehzad.7033@gmail.com.
+**Note; If you have any inquiries or would like to get in touch, please feel free to reach me at aaamirshehzad.7033@gmail.com.
 I look forward to hearing from you!**